Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

     - Center the model to fit the screen
     - Auto-layout option for the individual operator tiles
 8. The **Run** command executes `dbt run` for the model.
-9. This button is, initially, a **Commit** command for your integrated Git provider.
+9. This button is initially a **Commit** command for your integrated Git provider.
 Changes will be made to "Open pull request" once changes are committed.
 This will not appear until a change is made requiring a commit.

 ## Create a model